cciw-uk/cciw.co.uk/docs/project.rst

 ------------

 The CCIW site is fairly standard Django site.
-It is currently hosted on WebFaction shared hosting but makes no use of its API and special features.
+It is currently hosted on DigitalOcean.

 We use:

-* nginx as main webserver (currently WebFaction's instance)
+* nginx as main webserver
 * postgresql as database
 * mailgun for mail services